-Jeff Shardell, our founder, is all about living a healthy and natural life.
-Whether it’s things you put on your body, like natural deodorant, or what you put in your body.
+Our founder, Jeff Shardell, is all about living a healthy and natural life.
+Through the years, he's discovered many clean and beneficial alternatives to the conventional products we consume daily.
+From the things you put on your body, like natural deodorant, to the things you put in your body.

-It’s no surprise Jeff likes to make things himself, if you’ve ever read up on Humble Brands then you know he spent months of testing over 30 different formulations until he created the perfect natural deodorant.
-One of Jeff’s favorite things to make is his famous anti inflammatory almond milk.
+It’s no surprise Jeff likes to make things himself.
+If you know the Humble Brands story, then you know he spent months testing over 30 different non-toxic formulations before creating the perfect natural deodorant.
+One of Jeff’s favorite things to make is his famous anti-inflammatory almond milk.

 - Vitamin E may protect the body from the effects of harmful free radicals and have been shown to reduce inflammation.
 (Traber, 2015)

 - Turmeric contains curcumin, which is a natural inflammatory compound.

 - Turmeric and other added spices help with inflammation and have numerous other benefits

 - No preservatives

 - Fresh nut milk tastes better